pagkly/Zed/Investopedia4/What Work-in-Progress Really Means.md

 Work-in-process represents partially completed goods.
 These goods are also referred to as goods-in-process.
 For some, work-in-process refers to products that move from raw materials to finished product in a short period.
 An example of a work-in-process may include manufactured goods.

 Work-in-progress, as mentioned above, is sometimes used to refer to [assets](https://www.investopedia.com/terms/a/asset.asp) that require a considerable amount of time to complete, such as consulting or construction projects.
 This differentiation may not necessarily be the norm, so either term can be used to refer to unfinished products in most situations.
-This inventory is found on a manufacturing company's balance sheet.
+This inventory is found on a [[Manufacturing|manufacturing]] company's balance sheet.
 This account of inventory, like the work-in-progress, may include direct labor, material, and manufacturing overhead.

 ## Works-in-Progress vs. Finished Goods